-Use out water hardness test to find out how hard the water is in your area.
-At a level of 100ppm, you could benefit from a water softener.
+Use our water hardness checker to find out how hard the water is in your area.
+At a level of 100ppm or more, you could benefit from a water softener.

 It’s likely that, being in a hard water area, you see a lot of limescale in your home – in your kettle, around your taps, on your shower, etc. Limescale is a white powdery build up caused by the higher levels of magnesium and calcium present in hard water.
 Your hard water means you’ll need to clean more frequently to keep limescale at bay.

 Hard water is much less kind to your appliances and pipes than soft.
 This is because the increased levels of magnesium and calcium in hard water cause build ups that can reduce the effectiveness and lifespan of your pipes and appliances.
 You may find your appliances don’t last as long as they would in a soft water area, and you should keep an eye on the inner-workings for any build up.

 The hard water in Brighton is likely to contribute to higher household bills because you need to use more of common household goods like shampoos and cleaning products.
 You’ll also find your appliances don’t last as long or perform as effectively as they do in a soft water area, meaning higher maintenance and replacement bills.

 Your water can have a huge impact on the condition of your skin.
 Water in Brighton is hard which means it has higher levels of magnesium and calcium which can damage the skin’s protective barriers, leading to dryness or skin conditions.
 Look out for deep nourishing treatments and try using gloves when washing up.
 Softening your water can also help.

 Household products tend to be much less effective in hard water areas.
 Things like shampoos, conditioners, soaps, bubble bath products and cleaning products will all struggle to lather as they would in a soft water area and you’ll find you need to use more of them to get the same effect.
 This means more plastic bottles and more chemicals in your home.